FK Ventspils: FK Venta

 The next notable success for “Venta” was in 1967, when they won the Latvian Cup.
 By that time they had quite a fighting fit line-up, and 1969 already was their golden year when Venta became champions.
-During the tournament they gained 43 points; 20 matches won, 3 matches ended with a draw and only 3 matches lost.
+During the tournament they gained 43 points; 20 matches won, 3 matches ended in a draw and only 3 matches lost.
 Additionally, they lost only in the away matches.
-They scored 45 goals and 16 conceded.
+They scored 45 goals and conceded 16.
 At that time Venta's leader was a player manager, who is well known not only to the admirers of Ventspils, but the whole of Latvian football, Vladimir Chikinov.

 This was the golden line-up: Leonid Virko, Konstantin Zhurkevich, Aleksandr Busarov, Valery Yashenko, Aleksandr Tronev, Ariy Shmerling, Vladimir Samohvalov, Aleksandr Novash, Nikolay Chaevky, Nikolay Pozdnyakov, Vladimir Chikinov, Viktor Yurinov, Viktor Litvinenko, Aleksandr Rakicky, Valentin Ipolitov, Vladimir Kutuzov, Valentin Vetrenko, Genady Hrustalov.

 Of course, the victories did not come easy.
 There was a huge effort put into both – the matches and training.
 However, at that time they had quite a modest material and technical basis.
 They trained in the sport hall of Ventspils port, had training camps in Piltene and went to Moldova several times.
-They had close contacts with a children’s sport school from which talented youth players often came into the team.
+They had close contacts with a children's sport school from which talented youth players often came into the team.
 Whereas these days there are limits on foreign born players, at that time it was an obligation for the team to have two players younger than 18 years of age in the line-up.
 Thus, V. Kutuzov, V. Ivankovich, N. Dishlov and later Y. Romanenko, V. Fedotov and others appeared in the team.

 In 1963 Ventspils gained a place and the rights to play in the Latvian championship (Virsliga).
 The next major achievement for "Venta" came in 1967, when it won the Latvian Cup.
 In 1969 "Venta" were champions of Latvia, in that season "Venta" got 43 points, 20 matches won, three drawn and three lost.
 In the 1970s the team lost its position, in the 1980s it lost its financial support and became defunct for some years.
 In 1994 Venta returned to 1. līga but after that season many players left the club as FK Nafta was formed.
 Until the merger Venta played in 1. liga.

 FK Nafta

-FK Nafta was formed in 1995, in the first season the club won its 2nd league division and earned a promotion to the 1st league.
+FK Nafta was formed in 1995.
+In the first season the club won its 2nd league division and earned a promotion to the 1st league.
 In its only season there the club finished higher than FK Venta.
 After the season the teams merged to form FK Ventspils.